CuBoulder/Documentation/docs/HowWeWork/index.md

 ## guiding principles

 - Heroic efforts are not a sustainable resource, we work to avoid them
+- We are all learning
+  - no dumb questions
-- We are all learning, no dumb questions.
-Only dumb mistake is going too fast.
+  - only dumb mistake is going too fast
+- Fast follow
-- Fast follow.
-We don't want to deal with the cost of being on the - bleeding edge, but we want to quickly move to new technology that is appearing as a winner.
+  - we don't want to deal with the cost of being on the - bleeding edge
+  - however, we want to quickly move to new technology that is appearing as a winner
 - Create projects that are usable by people with the widest possible range of abilities, operating within the widest possible range of situations
 - Safeguard the privacy and security of our users
 - Only retain data that we can securely and responsibly store